-With inflation weighing on the global economy, some investors have been turning their attention to precious metals.
-The S&P GSCI Precious Metals Index (comprising gold, silver, palladium, and platinum) was up more than 24% from the summer of 2023 to the summer of 2024.
-Platinum prices, specifically, rose about 3% during the same period.
+With inflation weighing on the global economy and questions about new tariffs unsettling investors' nerves, some have been turning their attention to precious metals.
+The S&P GSCI Precious Metals index (comprising gold, silver, palladium, and platinum) was up more than 19% from the end of 2024 through the first quarter of 2025.
+Platinum prices, specifically, rose about 13% during the same period.

 As demand for electronic and industrial equipment remains strong, prices of materials used in the production of hardware, including platinum, could remain elevated for a long time.
 That’s why investing in platinum stocks might make sense for some people.